 (c) we are otherwise permitted to disclose the information under the Privacy Act.

-(d) they are service providers to Legal Enablers.
+(d) they are service providers to Gallant Law.

 If the ownership or control of all or part of our business changes, we may transfer your personal information to the new owner.